Noma Dumezweni: Early work

-Dumezweni's work in theatre includes: President of an Empty Room and The Hour We Knew Nothing Of Each Other at the National Theatre, London; A Raisin in the Sun for the Young Vic at the Lyric Hammersmith, London (for which she won her first Laurence Olivier Award for Best Performance in a Supporting Role); A Midsummer Night's Dream, The Master and Margarita, Nathan the Wise and The Coffee House at Chichester Festival Theatre, Six Characters in Search of an Author in the Chichester Festival production at the Gielgud Theatre and The Bogus Woman at the Traverse and the Bush.
+Dumezweni's work in theatre includes: President of an Empty Room and The Hour We Knew Nothing of Each Other at the National Theatre, London; A Raisin in the Sun for the Young Vic at the Lyric Hammersmith, London (for which she won her first Laurence Olivier Award for Best Performance in a Supporting Role); A Midsummer Night's Dream, The Master and Margarita, Nathan the Wise and The Coffee House at Chichester Festival Theatre, Six Characters in Search of an Author in the Chichester Festival production at the Gielgud Theatre and The Bogus Woman at the Traverse and the Bush.

 Royal Shakespeare Company

-Domezweni performed in the 1999 Macbeth with Anthony Sher as the First Witch.
-In 2002, she played Charmian in Antony and Cleopatra and Ursula in Much Ado About Nothing for the RSC.
+Dumezweni performed in the 2014 Macbeth with Anthony Sher as the First Witch.
+In 2002, she played Charmian in Antony and Cleopatra and Ursula in Much Ado About Nothing for the Royal Shakespeare Company (RSC).
 In 2006, she performed in Breakfast with Mugabe.

-She returned to the RSC in 2009-11.
-In spring of 2009 she appeared in the RSC's The Winter's Tale.
+She returned to the RSC in 2009–11.
+In spring of 2009, she appeared in the RSC's The Winter's Tale.
 She also played Olyana in The Grainstone, Calphurnia in Julius Caesar, the Nurse in Romeo and Juliet, Morgan Le Fay in Le Morte d'Arthur, the Doctor in Little Eagles, and Alice in Adelaide Road.